FlatFilers/mcp-server-flatfile/README.md

 * **getWorkbookCommits** - Get commits for a workbook: Returns the commits for a workbook
 * **indicesRecords** - Get record Indices: Returns indices of records from a sheet in a workbook
 * **insertRecords** - Insert records: Adds records to a workbook sheet
-* **inviteGuest** - Invite guests: Guests can be created as a named guest on the Space or there’s a global link that will let anonymous guests into the space.
 * **listAgentExports** - List agent exports: List agent exports
 * **listAgentRoles** - List Agent Roles: Lists roles assigned to an agent.
 * **listAgents** - List agents: List agents
 * **listApps** - List apps: Returns apps in an account
 * **listAssistant** - List prompts: Returns prompts created by user
 * **listCanvasAreas** - List canvas areas: Returns a list of canvas areas filtered by canvas, space, or environment
-* **listDataRetentionPolicies** - List data retention policies: Returns all data retention policies on an account matching a filter for environmentId
 * **listDocuments** - List documents: Returns all documents for a space
 * **listEntitlements** - List entitlements: Returns all entitlements matching a filter for resourceId
 * **listEnvironments** - List environments: Get all environments